-DIY Reversible Hobo Bag
+DIY Reversible Hobo Bag Pattern

 All I could think about were the gorgeous color combinations to make these bags personalized for friends and family.
 The bags I’ve made have been quite varied from an assortment of batik fabrics to Asian prints and they all looked fabulous.
-This batik fat quarter assortment I recently found would be perfect, too.

 This Hobo Bag pattern is well written and goes together quickly.
-The only modification I made was to sew a sturdy, bottom insert using interfacing for support.
+The only modification I made was to sew a sturdy, bottom insert using heavy interfacing for support.
 I cut one piece of coordinating fabric and 1 piece of medium weight fusible interfacing each measuring 17” x 13”.
 Then fused the interfacing to the wrong side of the fabric.
 With right sides together, I folded the fabric to measure 8 1/2″ x 13″ and sewed it leaving a 6” opening.
 After turning it right side out, just baste the opening closed.
 It’s a perfect fit and helps the bag stand easily holding its shape so much better.

-This pattern has been such a success, that I’ve made about 8 different bags for family and friends.
+This pattern has been such a success, that I’ve made about a dozen different bags for family and friends.
 It is reversible, fat-quarter friendly and very versatile.
 It takes just shy of 2 yards of fabric to make which includes enough for the bottom insert.
 Whether a gift for a holiday, birthday, or Mother’s Day, this is a hobo bag they will cherish!

 My local quilt shop had some black & white color-me fabric and excitement jumped through me when I saw it.
-With little ones in my extended family, I’m always looking for interactive gifts that focus on the kids.
+With little ones in the family, I’m always looking for interactive gifts that focus on the kids.
 Immediately the perfect gift for my niece came to mind.
 The plan was for a ‘Mommy & Me’ hobo bag that could be colored on the go.
 Now I was really motivated to get started on something new!

-A Recommendation, Nothing More.
+A Friendly Recommendation, Nothing More.

-Just to be clear, I receive nothing for endorsing this pattern.
+Just to be clear, I receive nothing for endorsing this Hobo Bag pattern.
 I picked it up at QuiltCon 2017 in Savannah, GA because I loved the display bag in the Pineapple Fabric booth.
 It has been a fun pattern for me to use, and is easy to put together.
 While I love quilting as much as I can, small projects provide a great diversion.
 Everyone who I’ve given one of ‘my’ hobo bags to has loved it.
 I hope you give it a try and enjoy it as much as I have.
 Be sure to add pictures of your completed bags on Instagram for everyone to see at #diyhobobags and #createmorebeautyinyourlifeeveryday.
 Thanks and enjoy this project!